Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 **STOP:** Which do you think performed more accurately on our predictions: SWISS-MODEL or Robetta?
 {: .notice--primary}

-Most of the Robetta models for a single chain beat the SWISS-MODEL predictions for the entire protein.
-This makes it difficult to say at the moment which resource has performed better.

 #### SSGCID

-As explained above, the SSGCID models of the S protein released by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> used large amounts of computational power.
+As explained above, the SSGCID models of the S protein released by <a href="https://boinc.bakerlab.org/" target="_blank">Rosetta@Home</a> used large amounts of computational resources.
 Therefore, we might expect to see RMSD scores lower than those of our models.
 Like before, we will compare the models to the validated structure of (PDB: <a href="https://www.rcsb.org/structure/6vxx">6vxx</a>).
 This time, we will assess the accuracy of predictions of a single chain as well as of the entire spike protein.

 | SSGCID | RMSD (Full Protein) | RMSD (Single Chain)|
 |:-------|:--------------------|:-------------------|